aegiacometti/netor/docs/use_cases.rst

 **this is interesting, you can format the output**

-SaltStack has several out formatters, like table, json, etc
+Salt has several out formatters, like table, json, etc

 ::